A. Therefore: Because of the superiority of Jesus to the angels, we must pay attention to Jesus.

 Therefore we must give the more earnest heed to the things we have heard, lest we drift away.

 a.
-Therefore: The use of therefore in Hebrews makes us pay attention to a point of application after the writer developed a principle.
-The Scriptural fact of Jesus' superiority over the angels has life-changing application - and now we consider the application.
+Therefore: The use of therefore in Hebrews makes us pay attention to a point of application after the writer develops a principle.
+The Scriptural fact of Jesus’ superiority over the angels has life-changing application – and now we must consider the application.

 b.
 We must give the more earnest heed: This is what we must do in light of Jesus’ superiority over angels.
 We must give more earnest heed to the words of Jesus.
 It’s easy to think this exhortation is directed to unbelievers, but this letter was written to Christians.

 c.
 Lest we drift away: If we do not give the more earnest heed, we will drift away.
-Drifting naturally happens without an anchor to something solid.
-If we are not securely set in the superiority of Jesus, we will drift with the currents of the world, the flesh, and the devil.
+The writer had the drifting of a boat in mind, and such drifting happens naturally without an anchor to something solid.
+If we are not securely set in the truth of the supremacy of Jesus, we will drift into danger with the currents of the world, the flesh, and the devil.

 i.
-The ancient Greek phrase for drift away comes from the idea "to slip" (Dodds).
+The ancient Greek phrase for drift away comes from the idea “to slip” (Dodds).
 It was used for an arrow slipping from the quiver, for snow slipping off a landscape, or of food slipping down the windpipe to cause choking.
 It happens easily.
-One doesn't have to do anything to drift away.
-Our backsliding usually comes from slow drifting, not from a sudden departure.
+One doesn’t have to do anything to drift away.
+Departure from the faith usually comes from slow drifting, not a sudden departure.

 2. (2-4) The lesson emphasized: how shall we escape if we neglect so great a salvation?